manifold-systems/manifold/docs/docs.md

 Extensions eliminate a lot of intermediate code such as "Util" and "Manager" libraries as well as Factory classes.
 As a consequence extensions naturally promote higher levels of object-orientation, which result in more readable and maintainable code.
-Perhaps the most beneficial aspect of extensions, however, relate more to your overall experience with your development environment.
-For instance, code-completion conveniently presents all the extension methods available on an extended class:
+Additionally, with the Manifold IntelliJ plugin you can use code-completion which conveniently presents all the extension methods available on an extended class:

 <p>
   <video height="60%" width="60%" controls="controls" preload="auto" onclick="this.paused ? this.play() : this.pause();">